-Waterway managers (catchment management authorities and Melbourne Water as defined under the Water Act 1989) are the pivotal program partners of the VEWH, responsible for undertaking the local planning, engagement, communication and management associated with environmental water delivery.
-Waterway managers and the VEWH liaise with storage managers (water corporations and the Murray-Darling Basin Authority [MDBA]) who are responsible for supplying environmental water, and land managers (Parks Victoria, Traditional Owners, private landowners and DEECA), who manage the sites to which water is applied.
-Waterway managers are also responsible for undertaking important complementary catchment and waterway management activities, critical to ensuring the success of the watering program and achieving overall waterway health objectives.
+Waterway managers (CMAs and Melbourne Water) are the pivotal program partners of the VEWH, undertaking the local planning, engagement, communication and management associated with environmental water delivery.
+Waterway managers and the VEWH liaise with storage managers (water corporations and the Murray-Darling Basin Authority [MDBA]) who are responsible for supplying environmental water, and land managers (Parks Victoria, Traditional Owners, private landowners and DEECA), who manage the sites where water is applied.
+Waterway managers are also responsible for undertaking complementary catchment and waterway management activities, critical to ensuring the success of the watering program.